apache/sqoop/docs/src/site/sphinx/user/Sqoop5MinutesDemo.rst

 Creating Job Object
 ===================

 Connectors implement the ``From`` for reading data from and/or ``To`` for writing data to.
-Generic JDBC Connector supports both of them List of supported directions for each connector might be seen in the output of ``show connector -all`` command above.
+The Generic JDBC Connector supports both of them.
+A list of supported directions for each connector might be seen in the output of ``show connector -all`` command above.
 In order to create a job we need to specifiy the ``From`` and ``To`` parts of the job uniquely identified by their link Ids.
 We already have 2 links created in the system, you can verify the same with the following command

 ::